UwUDev/mail-sink/README.md

 # Mail Sink

-An ultra lightweight mail sink supporting TLS with HTTP API and embedded database.
+An ultra lightweight mail sink supporting TLS with HTTP API, embedded database and a panel.
 Mostly used to massively verify email addresses on some site or for account generation.

 ## Table of Contents
 - [Overview](#overview)